 Figure 2.
 Image showing sphinctertome at papilla, after sphincterotomy has been cut and guidewire in place in the common bile duct, with a large stone in the bile duct.
 Image courtesy of Boston Scientific Inc.

 You will be required to fast prior to your procedure.
 The stomach should be empty in order for the stomach to be fully visualized.
 An empty stomach also decreases the risk of vomiting and aspiration.

 You should discuss all current medications with your doctor, as some may need to be adjusted or temporarily stopped prior to the procedure.
 This step is especially important if you are taking aspirin, blood thinners (warfarin or heparin), clopidogrel, nonsteroidal anti-inflammatory drugs (NSAIDs), insulin, or other medicines for diabetes.
 Nonsteroidal anti-inflammatory drugs are common medications used to treat arthritis, pain or inflammation, and include ibuprofen, naproxen, and diclofenac, to name a few.
 Blood thinning medicines and aspirin or clopidogrel may need to be discontinued several days prior to your procedure.
 It is also important to discuss any medication allergies, including those to iodine or intravenous (IV) contrast dye.

-It is important to tell your doctor if you have obstructive sleep apnea or other lung conditions.
 If you wear CPAP at night, you should discuss with your doctor whether you should bring your machine with you on the day of your procedure.

 If you have any heart conditions, you should also discuss these with your doctor, as special testing prior to your procedure may be needed.